 Have you ever tried to make hiccups go away with a home remedy?
 There are dozens, at least!
 Some sound entirely plausible, while others appear quite improbable.
 They all have one thing in common: a fervent champion convinced that this is the one and only hiccup remedy that really works.
+Another thing they have in common: no scientific research on effectiveness.
+Nonetheless, we can each test for ourselves to find our own favorite home remedy.

 How Can You Make Hiccups Go Away?